JeffersonLab/gluex_demon/README.md

 * scan contains the operational modules and the script to run them.

-* web will contain the files for halldweb.
+* web contains the files for halldweb.

 ### Caveat
 This is fledgling code, under development by Naomi Jarvis.